Frequently Asked Questions

-Please refer to this matrix that lists several key qualifiers for both Ph.D. and Ed.D. students.
+Please refer to the “Comparing the PHEL Ed.D. and Ph.D.
+Qualifiers” matrix on our main page that lists several key qualifiers for both Ph.D. and Ed.D. students.
 Please note these are only a starting point to distinguish candidates and are not mandatory.

 The Executive Ed.D. will develop the skills necessary for higher education professionals to lead change and build consensus in their organization and make policy.
 The Ph.D. program develops faculty and researchers who expand the body of knowledge from which the practitioner draws insights.

-Students in the Executive Ed.D. are eligible only for Federal guaranteed loans and some private-sector loans.
+Students in the Executive Ed.D. are eligible only for federally guaranteed loans and some private-sector loans.
 Please refer to the Office of Student Financial Services for more details.

 Registration, billing, and payment will conform to published university deadlines and follow official university procedures.